 Comradeship is mainly fostered through regular branch level meetings, normally held once a month, where members get together to plan activities, have a quiet drink or two, discuss life and to watch over members and their dependants who are in need.
 Branches meet wherever they can find suitable rooms; some in public houses, some in Royal British Legion clubs, some in other military clubs and some in village and church halls.
 Many branches started their own Gunner Clubs for socialising, and local members and the RAA helped purchase them.
 These have now been disposed of.
-Branches vary in size and composition but sadly membership is on the decline as latter generations seem less eager to seek comradeship with old friends.
+Branches vary in size and composition, membership within conventional branch laydown within regions is on the decline as latter generations seem to seek comradeship with old friends through various social media platforms.
 In 1946 there were 378 local branches, and in 2019 there are now 92 local or national branches and ladies' sections.
 Initially ladies formed their own sections but increasingly branches have encouraged ladies to join them where ladies' sections do not exist or have had to close due to the shortage of numbers.
 All Regular and Reserve Batteries are RAA branches in their own right.
-Each branch is affiliated to a regular or reserve Battery which is usually either based locally or has a linked recruiting area.
-This arrangement is in order to encourage links between the serving soldiers and the retired Gunners, in other words re-enforce the Gunner family ties.
+Each branch is affiliated to a regular or reserve Battery which is usually either based locally or has a linked area.
+This arrangement is in order to encourage links between the serving soldiers and the retired Gunners, in other words reenforce the Gunner family ties.
 There are branches throughout England, Scotland and Northern Ireland; and in Germany, Australia, Bermuda and South Africa.